mirota04/The-Dice-Game/README.md

 # The-Dice-Game
-This is Dice Game for two players, my first project using javascript
+This is Dice Game for two players.
+This is my first javascript project from Udemy full-stack web development online course.